yangcheng/openaify/README.md

    - `CF_ACCOUNT_ID`: Your Cloudflare Account ID.
    - `CF_API_TOKEN`: Your Cloudflare API Token.
 5. Click the "Deploy to Cloudflare" button above to start the deployment process.

+see [Deploy button](https://developers.cloudflare.com/workers/tutorials/deploy-button/) for any deployment related questions.